Ramona: Cultural influence

-The Estudillo House in Old Town San Diego identified itself as "Ramona's Marriage Place" due to brief descriptions of Ramona's having been married in San Diego.
-Although no record existed of Jackson's having visited there, it too became a popular tourist destination, a status continuing for years after the novel's publication.
-The Estudillo House was unique in marketing solely in terms of Ramona-related tourism.
+Estudillo House in Old Town San Diego is identified as "Ramona's Marriage Place"; the novel said briefly that Ramona was married in San Diego.
+Although no record existed of Jackson's having visited there, this house became a popular tourist destination.
+This status continued for years.
+Estudillo House was unique in marketing solely in terms of Ramona-related tourism.
 The caretaker sold pieces of the house to tourists, which hastened its deterioration.
 In 1907, the new owner John D. Spreckels hired architect Hazel Wood Waterman to remodel the house to more closely match descriptions in the novel.
 When the reconstruction was completed in 1910, the building reopened as a full-fledged Ramona tourist attraction.
 Estudillo House's application for National Historic Landmark status was entitled "Casa Estudillo/Ramona's Marriage Place".

 Other notable Ramona landmarks included "Ramona's Birthplace", a small adobe near Mission San Gabriel Arcángel, and the grave of Ramona Lubo on the Ramona Band of Cahuilla Indians reservation.
-Writer George Wharton James called Lubo the "real Ramona."
+Writer George Wharton James called Lubo the "real Ramona".
 Her life bore some resemblance to that of the fictional Ramona.
-Sixteen years after Lubo's death, local people erected a "Ramona monument" at her gravesite in 1938.
-The Ramona Pageant, an outdoor staging of the novel, started in 1923 in Hemet and has been held annually since.
+Sixteen years after Lubo's death, in 1938, local people erected a "Ramona monument" at her gravesite.

+The Ramona Pageant was a play adapted from the novel.
+It was staged outdoors, beginning in 1923 in Hemet.
+The pageant has been held there annually since.

 Most historians believe that the fictional Moreno Ranch is an amalgamation of various locations and was not intended to represent a single place.
-As Carey McWilliams described in his book Southern California Country:
+As Carey McWilliams said in his book Southern California Country (1946):